orlo/security-page/docs/markdown-content.md

 <!--- __Customization:__ Low customizations.
 Adapt the coverage and exclusions, and add the proper contact email or [keybase](https://keybase.io/).
 Using a hosted public bug bounty program on HackerOne or BugCrowd?
 Just replace the content of this section with a link to your profile. --->

-We encourage everyone that practices responsible disclosure and comply with our policies and terms of service to participate in our bug bounty program.
 Please avoid automated testing and only perform security testing with your own data.
 Please do not disclose any information regarding the vulnerabilities until we fix them.
-Rewards are done at our discretion depending on the criticality of the vulnerability reported.

-You can report vulnerabilities by contacting [security@DOMAIN](mailto:security@DOMAIN).
+You can report vulnerabilities by contacting [support@orlo.tech](mailto:support@orlo.tech).
 Please include a proof of concept.
-We will respond as quickly as possible to your submission and won’t take legal actions if you follow the rules.
+We will respond as quickly as possible to your submission.

-**Coverage**
-- *.DOMAIN

-**Exclusions**
-- blog.DOMAIN
-- docs.DOMAIN
-- status.DOMAIN
-- support.DOMAIN

 **Accepted vulnerabilities are the following:**
 - Cross-Site Scripting (XSS)